-Dharmshala, the name brings to mind lovely snow clad peaks of the Himalayas, red clad monks bustling in the streets and the gongs and drums of Buddhist temples ringing in your ears.
+Dharamshala, the name brings to mind lovely snow clad peaks of the Himalayas, red clad monks bustling in the streets and the gongs and drums of Buddhist temples ringing in your ears.
 Indeed, Dharamshala is one of the most enthralling holiday places of incredible India.

-While sightseeing this popular tourist site, it is advisable to set your base in the picturesque village of Naddi where nature abounds in all its glory.
+While sightseeing this popular tourist place, it is advisable to set your base in the picturesque village of Naddi where nature abounds in all its glory.
 Far away from the maddening crowds, this high point ahead of McLeodganj offers a stunning view of the majestic Himalayas on one side and extensive spread of the lush Kangra valley on the other side.
-Nothing can equal the experience of sipping your morning tea with these for your neighbors.
+Nothing can equal the experience of sipping your morning tea with these as your neighbors.

 There are various places in and around Dharamshala which are a blend of religious, scenic and historic interest.